Table Of Contents

 MapFish is based on the Pylons Python web framework.
 MapFish extends Pylons with geospatial-specific functionality.
 For example MapFish provides specific tools for creating web services that allows querying and editing geographic objects.

 MapFish also provides a complete RIA-oriented JavaScript toolbox, a JavaScript testing environment, and tools for compressing JavaScript code.
-The JavaScript toolbox is composed of the ExtJS, OpenLayers , GeoExt JavaScript toolkits, and specific components for interacting with MapFish web services.
+The JavaScript toolbox is composed of the ExtJS, OpenLayers , GeoExt JavaScript toolkits.

 MapFish is compliant with the Open Geospatial Consortium standards.
 This is achieved through OpenLayers or GeoExt supporting several OGC norms, like WMS, WFS, WMC, KML, GML etc..

-MapFish is open source, and distributed under the GPLv3 license.
+MapFish is open source, and distributed under the BSD license.

 Current release

-MapFish 2.0 is the current release.
-Check out the documentation.
+MapFish 2.2 is the current release.
+Check out the reference documentation.

 Interoperability